Linghao-Jin/canmt-challenges/README.md

 ### Training

 **Run training script**
-Train all models for lg. pair *zh->en* implemented in the paper, you can run the following script
+Train all models for lg. pair *zh->en* implemented in the paper, you can run the following script:
 ```bash
 cd sh/zh-en
 chmod +x train_all.sh